varigence/docs/bimlflex/trial-process/accelerating-the-raw-data-vault-layer.md

 The new metadata can be reviewed in the Excel metadata editor.
 The Data Vault objects have been created and the source objects have Source to Target Mappings applied.

 Once the metadata has been refreshed in BimlStudio and in the Excel based metadata management solution, it can be built and implemented, or further refined.

 Since the staging table structures have been updated, and new Data Vault tables have been added, regenerate the create table scripts and run them on the database server.

 Rebuild the SSIS Projects from BimlStudio.
 The Data Vault load project is a separate project to the Source to Staging Project, with its own Batch package.
-First open and run the Source to staging Batch - since the tables have been recreated they first need to be loaded with data from the source.
+First open and run the Source to staging Batch - since the tables have been recreated, they first need to be loaded with data from the source.
 Once there is data in the staging tables, run the Data Vault Load batch in the Data Vault load project.
 The source table data will be loaded to the Data Vault tables and once completed the Data Vault layer is populated with the source data.

 ## Detailed Steps